RoyalEagle73/ScrapNIT-JSR/README.md

 2. Choose mode you want to try.

+3. Change/check url for student portal in config.ini file.

-3. **Single Student Scrapping :** This scrapes the data for the Roll Number provided.
+4. **Single Student Scrapping :** This scrapes the data for the Roll Number provided.
 Use the -s flag to change to this mode.

 `python3 scrapNIT.py -s YOUR_ROLL_NUMBER`

-4. **Class Scrapping :** This scrapes the data for the whole class for given Roll Number.
+5. **Class Scrapping :** This scrapes the data for the whole class for given Roll Number.
 Use the -c flag to change to this mode.

 `python3 scrapNIT.py -c LAST_ROLL_NUMBER_IN_CLASS`

 5. JSON File will be downloaded with your Roll Number(Single Student Mode) or with your Department's name(Class Scrapping Mode).

+6. A rank chart in CSV will be generated additionally in Department mode.

 ## Languge Used
 Python3